collocations.org

 The display illustrates the traditional industries of the town.

-DISPLAY + NOUN
+display + NOUN

-board, cabinet, case, stand
+board, cabinet (esp.
+BrE), case, rack, shelf, stand

 a glass-fronted display cabinet

-on ~
+on display

-Designs for the new sports hall are on public display in the library. | On display are earrings, necklaces and bracelets made from jade, amber and amethyst.
+Designs for the new museum are on public display in the library.

-~ of
+display of

 a display of Roman coins

-a flamboyant display of footballing skills
+a virtuoso display of guitar playing

-aerial, aerobatic, air, flying, parachute | courtship, mating, sexual
+aerial, aerobatic, air, flying, parachute (BrE)

-VERB + DISPLAY
+VERB + display

 give, perform, put on

-The male performs a magnificent courtship display. | They put on a spectacular firework display.
+The male performs a magnificent courtship display.

 treat sb to

-watch
+see, watch

-DISPLAY + NOUN
+display + NOUN

 team